greshake/i3status-rust/blocks.md

 ## Music

 Creates a block which can display the current song title and artist, in a fixed width marquee fashion.
+Also provides buttons for play/pause, previous and next title.

-It uses dbus signaling to fetch new tracks, so no periodic updates are needed.
-It supports all Players that implement the [MediaPlayer2 Interface](https://specifications.freedesktop.org/mpris-spec/latest/Player_Interface.html).
+Supports all music players that implement the [MediaPlayer2 Interface](https://specifications.freedesktop.org/mpris-spec/latest/Player_Interface.html).
 This includes spotify, vlc and many more.
-Also provides buttons for play/pause, previous and next title.

 ### Examples